RobbinLawJavaScript/javascript-demos/ca-dom-access/exercise/docs/dom-access-exercise.md

 1. Declare a variable identifier to reference the h2.intro element, name the variable **intro**
 1. Combine what you know about the assignment operator and selecting elements to assign the element to the variable
 1. Once assigned, use the variable name followed by the '.' operator to access the innerHTML property
-1. Just as you can 'get' the innerHTML from the element (see Figure 4) you can also 'set' the value as well by using the assignment operator and the new string value; in this case, "Introduction"
+1. Just as you can 'get' the innerHTML from the element (see Figure 4) you can also 'set' the value as well by using the assignment operator and the new string value; in this case, "Introduction".
+1. Once you have completed the above steps achieve the same using a script file that runs every time the page is reloaded.